Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

 \subsubsection{Data simulation}

-To evaluate the capability of each geometric descriptor in detecting abnormalities in bladder dynamics during breathing exercises, we have simulated a 3D+t high resolution MRI sequence by estimating a continuous-time trajectory of the organ volume using a Log Euclidean Polyaffine registration framework~\cite{arsigny2009fast} to excite the organ deformation from the interior with locally controlled properties.
+To evaluate the capability of each geometric descriptor in detecting abnormalities in bladder dynamics during breathing exercises, we have simulated a smooth continuous-time trajectory of the organ volume using a Log Euclidean Polyaffine registration framework~\cite{arsigny2009fast} to excite the organ deformation from the interior with locally controlled properties.
 The organ volume in the static scan is divided into four non-intersecting regions and an affine transformation is associated to each region or component (we have only used component-wise scaling transforms in such a way that the organ volume is still preserved throughout the sequence).
-A first motion cycle is simulated by estimating a flow of invertible diffeomorphisms for mapping the organ volume from resting state (i.e. organ volume in the stationary scan) towards the maximum of inspiration state (largest deformation).
-Then, the inverse trajectory for coming back to the resting state is obtained by smoothly interpolating the inverse of the simulated polyaffine transformations.
-Finally, this motion cycle is repeated 8 times for repeatability measures.
+A first motion cycle is simulated by estimating a flow of invertible diffeomorphisms for mapping the organ volume from resting state (i.e. organ volume in the stationary scan) towards the maximum of inspiration state exhibiting the largest deformation.
+A forward trajectory was estimated based on the integration of stationary velocity fields via the \textit{exponential map}.
+Then, the inverse trajectory for coming back to the resting state was obtained by smoothly interpolating the inverse of the simulated polyaffine transformations.
+Finally, this motion cycle is repeated 8 times for stability assessment of different measures.

-In practice, We simulated a large deformation to make the organ fall down by maximum of inspiration which allow the floor of the bladder to sag through the muscle and ligament layers.
-This abnormal kind of motion occurs frequently in women with uterine and bladder Prolapse for which the bladder can create a bulge into the vagina because of the weakness of their pelvic muscles and ligaments.
-Figure~\ref{simulated_deformations} illustrates the simulated organ trajectory from resting state to the maximum of inspiration.
-This simulated sequence, for which the shape trajectory is well known, will serve to compare the different features used in this study in terms of stability and measure repeatability during forward organ movement.
+In practice, we simulated a large deformation to make the organ fall down by maximum of inspiration which allow the floor of the bladder to sag through the muscle and ligament layers.
+This abnormal kind of motion occurs frequently in women with uterine and bladder prolapse for which the bladder can create a bulge into the vagina because of the weakness of their pelvic muscles and ligaments.
+Fig.~\ref{simulated_deformations} illustrates the simulated organ trajectory which we will call Simulated Pathology (SP) in the sequel.
+This sequence, for which the shape trajectory is well known, will serve to compare the different features used in this study in terms of stability and measure repeatability during forward organ movement.
+It will also serve to assess their capacity to detect this abnormal motion type in a mixed data set.